-The broad family of grasses contains around 10,000 species, and examples are found in almost all climates.
-Included are wheat, barley, rice, millet, maize, bamboo, sorghum, sugar cane which all play important roles in food production, energy, manufacturing and structural materials.
-By far the most dominant sub-group in terms of land area are the pasture grasses which provide food for animals, resulting in outputs such as meat, milk, cheese, wool, hides, other animal products as well as leisure and amenity.
+By far the most dominant sub-group in terms of land area are the pasture grasses which provide, food for animals, resulting in outputs such as meat, milk, cheese, wool, hides, other animal products as well as leisure and amenity.

-The main pasture grass species for temperate Australia are described in this chapter: ryegrasses which are versatile and productive over a range of climates and production systems, particularly in areas with cooler/milder summers; and hardy perennial species such as phalaris, cocksfoot and tall fescue which will often be better or complementary choices in areas with tougher climates or other challenges.
+The main pasture grass species for temperate regions are described in this chapter: ryegrasses which are versatile and productive over a range of climates and production systems, particularly in areas with cooler/milder summers; and hardy perennial species such as phalaris, cocksfoot and tall fescue which will often be better or complementary choices in areas with tougher climates or other challenges.

-In the main, grasses provide the bulk of animal feed in pasture systems offering energy, protein, fibre and other vital nutrients.
+In the main, grasses provide the bulk of animal feed in pasture systems, offering energy, protein, fibre and other vital nutrients.
 Usually some sort of pasture legume base is included with grass species in order to provide nitrogen for the pasture system as well as a feed source and diversity.